 The two-story main wing houses the open-plan kitchen/living/dining room with the master suite above.
-The other wing—christened “the bunkhouse”—holds two bedrooms (one doubles as the husband’s office) with a shared bath.
+The other wing—christened “the bunkhouse”—holds two bedrooms (one double as the husband’s office) with a shared bath.
 The name “bunkhouse” derives from the fact that the bedrooms are open on one side, facing glass doors leading to the courtyard with only heavy canvas curtains for privacy.
 “It drove my kids crazy when they were here last,” remarks the wife, laughing, “but I love the openness.”

 While sustainability was a given, the couple was less sure about the direction they wanted the house to take in terms of style.
 After poring over pictures online, the wife “focused on a ‘rustic modern’ look,” she says.
 “I like simplicity, so we tried to keep it simple.”
 Cedar shingles and siding on the exterior convey a farmhouse sensibility, while expanses of glass keep it modern.
 A cedar-and-steel pergola covers the boardwalk, which is made of a durable hardwood called machichi.
 Motorized rollout shades on the pergola can be lowered to shield the interiors from the sun, and slatted cedar barn doors slide over the glass doors to the bunkhouse.
 “We were looking for elements that move, to change the light in the space,” Gardner explains.

 Inside, a natural material palette combines rugged reclaimed-oak floors with spare, stainless-steel stair railings and Douglas fir woodwork.
 Gardner and Williams collaborated with Jennifer Gilmer on a kitchen design that perfectly reflects the wife’s “rustic modern” preference.
 Two cabinet styles—one resembling textured barn wood and the other a sleek, gray wood surface—are framed in hot-rolled steel that conveys the look of industrial-style furniture.
-Expanses of exposed ductwork and open shelving unify the kitchen and sitting area, while beyond the dining area, a spacious screened porch beckons.
+Expenses of exposed ductwork and open shelving unify the kitchen and sitting area, while beyond the dining area, a spacious screened porch beckons.

 Upstairs, the airy master suite is accessed via a passageway with a built-in, reclaimed-oak desk 16 feet long that easily accommodates several workspaces.
 Overlooking the canal on two sides, the master bedroom boasts a vaulted ceiling embellished by Douglas fir beams suspended on steel rods.
 For continuity, all the baths feature marble-look porcelain-tile surfaces and Douglas fir vanities topped with quartz countertops and basin sinks by Scarabeo.